vxtan27/w64dbg/README.md

 3. [__Set system environment variables__](https://www3.ntu.edu.sg/home/ehchua/programming/howto/Environment_Variables.html).

-### __Uninstall__

-Run **`cleanup.bat`**.

 ## __Usage__

-    Usage: w64dbg [...] executable [...]
+    W64DBG [ option... ] <executable> [ exec arg... ]

     Description:
         This tool is used to debug an executable on x64 Windows.

+    Entries:
+        option    one or more W64DBG options.
+        exec arg  one or more executable arguments.

-    Parameter List:
+    Option List:
         /B        Ignore breakpoints.
         /D        Load the executable's PDB debug symbols.
-    /G Load the executable's DWARF debug symbols.
+        /G[-]     Load the executable's DWARF debug symbols.
-    /Q Do not display verbose exception information.
         /O        Do not display OutputDebugString string.
         /S        Start the executable in a new console.
         /T        Wait for the specified period (in seconds).
-    /V Display verbose debug information.
+        /V<n>     Display verbose debug information.

 ## __Samples__